geographyclub/postgis-cookbook/README.md

 ogr2ogr -overwrite -update -f "SQLite" -sql "SELECT a.featurecode_name, a.featureclass, (SELECT b.geom FROM contour10m_segments1_5 AS b ORDER BY b.geom <-> ST_GeometryN(ST_Collect(a.geom),1) LIMIT 1) FROM allcountries AS a WHERE a.geom && ST_MakeEnvelope(-123,41,-111,51) AND a.featureclass IN ('T','H','U','V') GROUP BY a.featurecode_name, a.featureclass" export.sqlite -nln geonames -nlt LINESTRING PG:"dbname=topo15
 ```

-Export ASEAN data for web
+Export ASEAN countryinfo in json
 ```shell
 # countryinfo
 psql -d world -t -A -c "SELECT jsonb_agg(row_to_json(countryinfo)) FROM countryinfo WHERE country IN ('Brunei','Cambodia','Indonesia','Laos','Malaysia','Myanmar','Philippines','Singapore','Thailand','Vietnam');" > ~/test/json/asean_countryinfo.json